sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 Strong letters of recommendation are great, first author journal papers are often much better (if you are an undergraduate).
 The above two things are often strongly correlated.

-__It takes about two years of research to do the research and write a journal paper, plus additional months for review and publication.__
+__It takes about two years to do the research and write a journal paper, plus additional months for review and publication.__

 ## Ph.D.?